minhjih/mergingNerf/README.md

 ## Results
 Following to the above experimental results, we can know several things.

-1. Activation matching considering Permuytation Symmetry makes best results.
+1. Activation matching considering Permutation Symmetry makes best results.
 2. REPAIR have the most clear color of the results.

 So, we can make a results as model merging methods interference the color informations while matching parameters.
 But, batch normalization is not suitable for Neural Field models.